 Starting a blog and making money from it can sound pretty intimidating, especially if you are a complete beginner and have no technical background.

 No need to worry!
 This blog post will guide you through the detailed step-by-step process to help you get your blog up and running without you having to do any complicated coding or fancy technical stuff.
-It also shows you various methods to make money from blogging in 2021.
+It also shows you various methods to make money from blogging.
 All you need to do is to sit back, relax, follow the tutorial, and with a few clicks, you can start your blogging journey and become wonderful!

 Why you should start blogging